appuio/docs/services/api/10_container_building.rst

 This Dockerfile contains some S2I-specific configuration:

 Lines 1-2:
-    OpenShift provides a baseline docker image (CentOs with common dependencies) that can be extended to build custom S2I builders.
-As we generally won't be optimizing for space in a source-to-image context (we already accepted that we will include compile-time dependencies in our runtime image), we are depending on this image in our Dockerfile.
+    OpenShift provides a baseline docker image (CentOS with common dependencies) that can be extended to build custom S2I builders.
+As we generally won't be optimizing for space in a source-to-image context (we already decided that we will include compile-time dependencies in our runtime image), we are depending on this image in our Dockerfile.

 Lines 6-12:
     The labels following the FROM directive are descriptive metadata that is only needed in an OpenShift context.
 They allow OpenShift to provide a description for our image as well as to inject the sources in the right place.

 Lines 23-35:
-    Setup and initialize the dependencies like Java, SBT and the postgres-client (for the entrypoint).
+    Setup and initialize dependencies like Java, SBT and the postgres-client (for usage in the run script).

 Lines 37-38:
     Inject the S2I scripts (assemble, run etc.).
 S2I and OpenShift will default this path to ``/usr/libexec/s2i`` and inject it via the $STI_SCRIPTS_PATH environment variable.

 Lines 40-43:
-    Ensure that the permissions allow running the image on OpenShift.
+    Ensure that the permissions allow running the image on OpenShift (no root).

 .. admonition:: Relevant Readings/Resources
     :class: note